POST MEthod for meetings

 First, I spoke to 2 Project Managers about how they navigated the shift to conducting meetings virtually.
 Both managers discussed the challenges and frustrations they faced while conducting effective virtual meetings due to the pandemic.
 The first project manager I spoke to mentioned that he was taught to use the POST method.
 Since implementing this practice, he’s been able to cut down the number of meetings he schedules and shorten the length of his meetings.

-Next, I continued to look into the research conducted by Steven Rogelberg.
-He noted that, “only 20 percent of leaders ever receive any training on how to run a meeting” [and] simply creating an agenda is not enough.
+Next, I delved into the research conducted by Steven Rogelberg.
+He noted that, “only 20% of leaders ever receive any training on how to run a meeting” [and] simply creating an agenda is not enough.
 Leaders need to know what questions to ask.
 Rogelberg also stated that Parkinson's Law can be credited for why meetings last for an hour when they don’t need to.

 Solution & Design

 Training is helpful, but it’s also costly and not always necessary.
 I used action mapping to determine what solution would need to be implemented.
-Coupled with my research and the discovery I made during my conversations with the project managers, I determined that there was a knowledge gap with how to prepare for and conduct meetings effectively and storing the knowledge on a job aid would be the best immediate solution.
+Coupled with my research and the discovery I made during my conversations with the project managers, I determined that there was a knowledge gap with how to prepare for and conduct meetings effectively.
+Storing this knowledge on a job aid would be the best, immediate solution.

-I created a job aid that not only explained what the POST method was but also included how to implement each step correctly with what questions to ask along the way.
+I created a job aid that explained what the POST method is and outlined how to implement each step correctly with sample questions to ask along the way.
 I designed the job aid on Canva, asked for feedback, and revised the infographic with the feedback I was given.

 Implementation & Outcome